 Most emergency physicians participate in the first track of the QPP: MIPS.
 MIPS includes four performance categories: Quality, Cost, Improvement Activities, and Promoting Interoperability (formerly Meaningful Use).
 Performance on these four categories (which are weighted) roll up into an overall score that translates to an upward, downward, or neutral payment adjustment that providers receive two years after the performance period (for example, performance in 2023 will impact Medicare payments in 2025).

 MIPS Impact on Emergency Physicians

 Most emergency physicians will need to participate in MIPS to avoid a penalty and perhaps get a bonus.
 You can report as an individual or as part of a group.
-For the 2018 performance year, the potential payment adjustments range between -5 and +5 percent.
-Potential bonuses and/or penalties grow over time, so they can have a major impact on your revenue.
+For the 2023 performance year, the potential payment adjustments range between -9 and +9 percent.

 If you see a minimum number of Medicare patients, have a small amount of Medicare charges, or provide a small number of services to Medicare beneficiaries, you may be excluded.
 You'll need your National Provider Identifier (NPI) number to determine your eligibility.

 ACEP continually advocates on behalf of emergency physicians to reduce provider burden and help our members succeed in the program.
 Every year, CMS updates program requirements through federal regulatory rulemaking and ACEP actively comments on these regulations.